Scripts

 Clicking on the Delete button launches a window prompting the user to confirm deletion.

 The scripts associated with the project/scenario are available in the Post-Analysis section of the Coarse-graining page so that users can select them to be automatically executed immediately after the coarse-graining run has completed.
-Also, the user can run scripts using the Iota IPython Terminal (for more details, see "Running Scripts" in the Iota Python Library manual.
+Also, the user can run scripts using the Iota IPython Terminal (for more details, see "Running Scripts"arrow-up-right in the Iota Python Library manualarrow-up-right.

 Last updated